gideongeny/STREAMLUX/DEPLOYMENT_SYNC.md

 2. Click the three dots `...` on the latest deployment (the one I just pushed).
 3. Select **Redeploy**.
 4. This will force Vercel to rebuild using the latest code and assets.

-## 4. Environment Variables
-Make sure all projects have the same Environment Variables (Firebase Config, API Keys) if they are separate projects.

 > [!TIP]
 > The easiest way to keep them consistent is to have **ONE** Vercel project and add **ALL** your domains to it under the Domains settings.